GSA/plainlanguage.gov/_pages/guidelines/organize/effective-headings.md

 users could see the different actions right away.

 6\.
 One issue that writers need to consider is that we also want to strive for parallelism in the way we write the headings in a particular section of the rules at a particular level of heading.
 It takes more mental energy to switch back and forth in understanding when the structure of the headings keeps changing.
-If the structure changes with the level that's okay because it in fact helps users understand the document--the change from one structure to another signals a change from top level to subtopic.
+If the structure changes with the level that's okay because it in fact helps users understand the document—the change from one structure to another signals a change from top level to subtopic.
 So, one of the reasons to use questions in regulations is parallelism.
 Once we start with a question, it is easier for users if we keep going with questions, like this:

 - Do I need a permit?
 - How do I get a permit?